 Referencing shows the breadth of your research and provides details of the sources that you have used to support your arguments and conclusions.
 By acknowledging the sources used in the preparation of your work, you will also avoid plagiarism.

 There are multiple referencing systems and styles used across the university so please check your module handbook or speak to your tutor to clarify which you should use.
 When you have identified the appropriate referencing system you should consistently follow it.
 Listed below are some of the main referencing systems used within the university:

-- American Psychological Association (APA) 6th edition website has examples and common questions on the APA Style.
-The library also has a print copy of the publication manual for the sixth edition.
+- American Psychological Association (APA) 7th edition website has examples and common questions on the APA Style.
+The library also has a print copy of the publication manual for the seventh edition.